IceSandwich/IceToolbag/README.md

 - Effects (:key: animation support, :hammer_and_wrench:developing, :x: outdated )

   RichStrip is a template-base system which allows you to stack effects easily.
 All parameters are exposed so user can adjust them in one panel.
+This system is extensible.
+You can write your own effects.

 | Features            | Description                                                  | Demo               |
 | ------------------- | ------------------------------------------------------------ | ------------------ |